Nemo64/Sen-selector-engine/README.md

 The best way is to run `compile.bat` on windows or `compile.sh` everywhere else.
 This will create a ~10 KB JavaScript file (4 KB later with GZip) named *Sen.min.js* .
 Just include it into the head of your document and you can start.

 ## basic selection
 Just use `select( "div#withId" )`.
 This will return an Array (not a NodeList) with all elements that match the selector.
+Sen will normaly search in the document in which it was included.
+This can be changed with the second optional parameter.

-If you want to select all elements within an element use `select( "div.with.classes", DOMElement )`.
-Note that if the given element isn't document or a DOMElement it will cause Errors.
+If you want to select all elements within an element, an array of elements or another document use `select( "div.with.classes", DOMElement )`.
+Note that if the second parameter isn't a document or a DOMElement the result will always be empty except if the parameter is null or undefined which will result into the same behavior as if the parameter weren't set at all.

 ## matching and filtering
 If you already have a collection of elements (any enumerable object will do like NodeList etc.) and just want to reduce them with a selector use `select.filter( "a:any-link", [ DOMElement, ... ] )`.
 This will return all link elements that are actual links as Array.
+If the second parameter is not an array of DOMElements the result will always be empty.

 If you just want to test if an element matches an selector use `select.test( "ul > li", DOMElement )`.
 This will return true if the element is an *li* that is a child of an *ul* or false if not.
+It will also return false if the second parameter is not a DOMElement.

 # Supported Selectors
 ## basic selectors
 Of course it supports tag-name, id and class selection.
 Look in the specs for detailed informations.
 This is how a full basic selector would look like: `div#main.bordered.green` and `div.bordered.green#main` which are basically the same just written in a different order but the tag-name has to be at the beginning or else you get a parsing error.

 If you need to select an item that has an invalid id or class you can escape those chars like `div#my\\ id`. (the second backslash is for JavaScript)